Switzerland Family Vacation Scaled

 The views at the top of the snow-capped alpine peaks and glaciers are breathtaking.
 Our kids loved the year-round snow tubing.

-We also visited the amazing Ice Palace and the Lindt chocolate store.
-It was an amazing experience and the highlight of our trip.
-We highly recommend taking a trip to Jungfraujoch as part of a Switzerland vacation.
+It was an amazing experience and the best part of our trip.
+We highly recommend taking the day to make a trip to Jungfraujoch.
+Read our whole trip report here.

 Interlaken